uibk-dps-teaching/ps_os_2024/exercise10/README.md

 ./xor_string.so: dlroW olleH
 ./reverse_string.so: Hello World
 ```
-Additionally, think of two different plugins similar to the ones in the example above and implement them.
+Additionally, think of two different plugins (called `library_one` and `library_two`) similar to the ones in the example above and implement them.
 If you can't think of any reversible plugins, you can also implement a plugin that modifies the string in a way that it can't be reversed to the original string.

 ---